fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.HDInsight/v1.6.1/Grant-AzureHdinsightRdpAccess.md

 ```

 ### -Location
-Specifies the azure_2 region in which a cluster is located.
+Specifies the Azure region in which a cluster is located.

 ```yaml
 Type: String